This post may contain affiliate links. Please read our disclosure policy.

 If you choose to use glass canning jars, the wide mouth jars are recommended for freezing.
 I try to leave a good bit of head space at the top (about 1 1/2 to 2 inches).

-The plastic lids I use on my jars are these Ball lids here.
+The plastic lids I use on my jars are lids like these here.
 You can also just use the two-piece canning lids.

 So, that’s all there is to making crock-pot chicken stock!
 It’s really very simple, and easy to fit into the weekly routine.